pingcap/docs-cn/develop/dev-guide-delete-data.md

 ### Write a bulk-delete loop

-First, you write a `SELECT` query in a loop of your application or script.
-Use the returned value of this query as the primary key for the rows that need to be deleted.
-Note that when defining this `SELECT` query, you need to use the `WHERE` clause to filter the rows that need to be deleted.
+You can write a `DELETE` statement in the loop of your application or script, use the `WHERE` clause to filter data, and use `LIMIT` to constrain the number of rows to be deleted in a single statement.

 ### Bulk-delete example